takao8/MLTSAProject/code/README.md

  * 	`feedforward_net_exploration.ipynb`

-    Code for forecasting load data using feedforward neural networks.
+    Code for forecasting load data using feedforward neural networks and to perform other data exploration.